rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 }
 ```

-The `IsJSArray` method makes sure that we are in fact passing an array, and the `HasOnlySimpleReceiverElements` method checks for anything sus[^3] within the array or it's prototype.
+The **IsJSArray** method makes sure that we are in fact passing an array, and the **HasOnlySimpleReceiverElements** method checks for anything sus[^3] within the array or it's prototype.

 Hmmph, this seems pretty well coded so far.
-There is no way for us to get anything other than a basic double array past these checks, and xoring such an array isn't going to accomplish anything.
+There is no way for us to get anything other than a basic double array past these checks, and XORing such an array isn't going to accomplish anything.
 I went on to carefully examine other parts of the code for any possible flaws.

 The length of the array gets stored in a `uint32_t`, and I thought that perhaps we could overflow this value, but it turns out you can't make an array that big: